9 Ways to Help Your Yoga Students Engage Their Pelvic Floors

-As I travel around sharing “Explore Your Pelvic Floor and More” Yoga and yoga therapy courses, I emphasize the importance of adequate training and education of pelvic floor muscle (PFM) engagement with proper synergistic timing with other muscle groups with awareness, movement and breath.
-I also share the fact that over 30% of women do not engage their PFMs correctly even after their first consultation of one on one training (WHO, 2002), therefore potentially running the risk of causing more harm than good by practising the engagement incorrectly.
+In my Pelvic Floor Yoga and Yoga Therapy courses, I emphasize the importance of adequate training and education of pelvic floor muscle (PFM) engagement with proper synergistic timing with other muscle groups with awareness, movement and breath.

-I received a great question from a yoga therapist at the International Association of Yoga Therapists annual Symposium on Yoga Therapy and Research where I was presenting this workshop.
-One of the participants asked, “how can a yoga therapist help a student know if they are properly engaging the pelvic floor muscles?”
-The simple answer to this question is unfortunately, you can’t, exactly.
+I received a great question from a yoga therapist at the International Association of Yoga Therapists annual Symposium on Yoga Therapy and Research where I was presenting a session on this topic.
+One of the participants asked, “how does a yoga therapist know if the student is properly engaging the pelvic floor muscles?”
+The simple answer to this question is, unfortunately you don’t.
 Accurate measurement of PFM function and strength is difficult, even with the current tools of measurement we have such as direct skilled manual palpation or use of clinical observation skills with measuring devices such as ultrasound, EMG recordings, or MRI’s (Bo et al, 2005).
 However, these methods are not within the scope of practise of a yoga therapist or yoga teacher.
-So the question can be re-phrased: “how can a yoga therapist help a student optimize the probability of an effective PFM engagement?”

-1) Education: a brief (but accurate) anatomy lesson of the PFMs explaining the difference between activating the compensatory muscles (gluteals, hip adductors, abdominals) vs. the actual PFMs can help your student understand what a PFM engagement ‘is’ and understanding what a PFM contractions is ‘not’.
-Part of the education process is increasing awareness of and connection to one’s own PFMs. **(Addendum added June 19, 2015: The anal and urethral sphincters are part of the superficial layer of the PFMs; they are not compensatory muscles of the PFMs.
-However, I feel it is important to note that when one is asked to engage their PFMs, they may potentially simply clench the gluteals and anal sphincter, or think that ‘stopping the flow of urine’ by contracting the urethral sphincter is solely what a PFM engagement is; and it is not.
+1) Education: a brief anatomy lesson of the PFMs explaining the difference between activating the compensatory muscles (gluteals, hip adductors, abdominals) vs. the actual PFMs can help your student understand PFM engagement and understand what a PFM contractions is not.
+Part of the education process is increasing awareness of and connection to one’s own PFMs.
+Note that the anal and urethral sphincters are part of the superficial layer of the PFMs.
+However, I feel it is important to note that when one is asked to engage their PFMs, they may potentially just clench the gluteals and anal sphincter, or think that stopping the flow of urine by contracting the urethral sphincter is a full PFM engagement; but it is not.
 It is part of PFM engagement; but not in its entirety.
-Education about the deep layer of the PFMs, (which includes the levator ani (LA) group) and the engagement of LA as a lift of the perineum, is important to note so that the student doesn’t think that a PFM engagement is solely just sphincter action).
+Instruction about the deep layer of the PFMs can be offered (which includes the levator ani (LA) group) and may be felt as a lift of the perineum area, and not just the anal or urethral sphincters.
+This is important to note so that the student doesn’t think that a PFM engagement is solely just sphincter action.

-2) Visual Cueing: As part of the individualized home program, I highly recommend students actually ‘see’ their own pelvic diaphragmatic rhythm, followed by the PFM engagement, with a mirror to the pelvic floor (no clothes) in a variety of positions (see full article HERE).
+2) Visual Cueing: As part of the individualized home program, I recommend students try to observe their pelvic diaphragmatic rhythm and the PFM excursion in timing with breath (via movement of the perineum), with a mirror to the perineum area (no clothes) in a variety of positions (see full article HERE).
 This is done in the privacy of their own home, on their own time, and as they feel safe and comfortable.
-This can help improve the efficacy of PFM engagement, as one can often times actually watch the pelvic diaphragm excursion with the breath pattern directly and observe whether or not other muscles are compensating upon engagement.
+This can help improve the efficacy of PFM engagement, as one can often times actually see the movement of the perineum timed with the breath pattern directly (descend on inhale, ascend on exhale) and observe whether or not other muscles are compensating upon engagement.

 4) Feedback: There are a variety of methods to help the student receive feedback as to whether or not the PFMs are engaging.
 Visual feedback as in #2 above can be useful as well as tactile feedback.
-The student can either palpate his or her own perineum area, or use the ‘belt method’, or an accordion folded blanket as tactile feedback to the perineum.
+The student can either palpate his or her own perineum area, or use a folded belt, or a folded blanket as tactile feedback to the perineum.
 Leslie Howard uses a folded belt and places it horizontally across the two ischial tuberosities while sitting.
-I like to also use the prone position with an accordion folded blanket lying vertically under the body and looped back around the pelvic floor (as if giving yourself a wedgie)!
+I like to also use a long folded blanket placed vertically under the body in the prone position and loop it back around the pelvic floor (as if giving yourself a wedgie)!
 As the student breaths, he or she can feel the feedback of the pelvic diaphragmatic rhythm from the blanket.

-This accordion folded blanket method for stimulating tactile feedback is also included in my videos HERE.
+This tactile feedback from the folded blanket at the perineum is also included in my videos HERE.

-I also use the same feedback method in Virasana or in a modified supported Child’s Pose that is demonstrated in my YouTube segment HERE.
+I also use the folded blanket feedback in Virasana or in a modified supported Child’s Pose that is demonstrated in my YouTube segment HERE.

-5) Watch for Compensatory Movements: as a yoga therapist, you can watch for any unfavourable compensatory movements as your student is trying to engage the PFMs on exhalation.
-If you notice the pelvis moving, the abdominals excessively contracting, or the gluteals clenching, there is a chance they are not engaging PFMs effectively.
-Please be reminded that with some of the functional movements that we perform in the courses or workshops, the pelvis IS allowed to move and the abdominals and gluteals are allowed to activate.
-But for the purposes of simply trying to help your student ‘find’ the PFMs and engage them adequately, start with the basic foundation poses/movements we complete in the course so that the focus can stay with the pelvic diaphragmatic breath rhythm.
+5) Watch for Compensatory Movements: as a yoga professional, you can watch for any other compensatory movements as your student is trying to isolate engagement of the PFMs on exhalation.
+If you notice the pelvis excessively moving, the abdominals excessively contracting, or the gluteals clenching, there is a chance they might not be engaging PFMs effectively, or perhaps over-recruiting them.
+Please be reminded that with some of the functional movements that we perform in the courses and videos (and in LIFE), the pelvis IS allowed to move and the abdominals and gluteals are allowed to activate.
+But for the purposes of simply trying to help your student find their PFMs, start with the basic foundation poses/movements we complete in the course so that the focus can stay with the pelvic diaphragmatic breath rhythm.

-For further details, information and demonstrations, you can read the full article ‘Optimizing Pelvic Floor Health Through Yoga Therapy’ and download the videos ‘Creating Pelvic Floor Health’
+For further details, information and demonstrations of these techniques, you can read the full article “Optimizing Pelvic Floor Health Through Yoga Therapy” and download the yoga practice videos “Creating Pelvic Floor Health”